 A History of Bowel Troubles

-Looking back, I honestly can say that the accident did not cause my Crohn’s but rather, that the increased stress that the car accident put on my body limited its natural ability to keep my Crohn’s at bay.
-Looking back, as early as 1998 I started to work with my family doctor to diagnose a few annoying stomach related issues, most notably sever gas, boughts of uncontrollable diaherra or evacuation.
+Looking back, I can say that the car accident did not cause my Crohn’s but rather, that the increased stress that the accident put on my body limited its natural ability to keep my Crohn’s at bay.
+Looking back, as early as 1998 I started to work with my family doctor to diagnose a few annoying stomach related issues, most notably sever gas and boughts of uncontrollable diaherra or evacuation.
 I remember having life down to a science, after the third trip to the toilet I was “usually” safe to wander away from home or jump on the bus to head to/from University.
 Even as far back as high school, I recall questioning my doctor about the amount of “gas” that seeped out of my body.
 The diagnosis at that time, “I probably swallow air while sleeping, try to sleep with my head elevated”.
 Similarly, following a “Barium Enema” and a heap of blood work during my University days – I was diagnosed with Irritable Bowel Syndrome (IBS).

 For those that are curious, Wkipedia defines IBS as:

 Irritable bowel syndrome (IBS or spastic colon) is a diagnosis of exclusion.
 It is a functional bowel disorder characterized by chronic abdominal pain, discomfort, bloating, and alteration of bowel habits in the absence of any detectable organic cause.
 In some cases, the symptoms are relieved by bowel movements.
 Diarrhea or constipation may predominate, or they may alternate (classified as IBS-D, IBS-C or IBS-A, respectively).
 IBS may begin after an infection (post-infectious, IBS-PI), a stressful life event, or onset of maturity without any other medical indicators.

 It is interesting that many of the symptoms of IBS are identical to Crohn’s and Colitis.
 Was this a miss diagnosis or simply, my body was generally capable of keeping my Crohn’s in check – however, many of the “typical” symptoms persisted.
 However, at the same time I was never prescribed a colonoscopy to truly see what was going on within my colon or upper GI tract.

 Diagnosed with Crohn’s Disease